feifel/jtra/SPECS.md

 - Selecting that type in the check-in popup **automatically populates** the ticket field with the configured ticket number.
 - The ticket field is shown but **read-only** (the user cannot change it).
-- The entry is written to the CSV with that ticket number in the `ticket` column.
+- The entry is written to IndexedDB with that ticket number in the `ticket` column.
 - The entry **is included in JIRA worklog submission**, using the linked ticket as the target issue.

 This is useful for recurring overhead activities that map to a fixed JIRA ticket.
 For example: